riconaranjo/COMP-2402/README.md

 - Use Potential Function to decide when to rebalance
 - **get(), set() in O(1)**
 - **add(), remove() in O(1 + min(i, n-i))**
-  - quick to access front or back, but not middle
+  - quick to write at front or back, but not middle

 ![dual-array-deque](DualArrayDeque.png)